collaide/repository-manager/README.md

 # user1 wants to share theFolder with group1 and user2

 items = []
-# You can add other instance (who acts_as_repository) in this array to share with more than one instance
+# You can add other instance (who has_repository) in this array to share with more than one instance
 item << group1
 items << user2